mkudija/blog/content/articles/2018-06-11-altair-interactive.md

-Then we add in some interactivity, including tooltips and a selectable legend:
+Then we add in some interactivity, including tooltips and a selectable legend, which was inspired by [Jake VanderPlas' PyCon 2018 tutorial](https://www.youtube.com/watch?v=ms29ZPUKxbU):

 ```python
 import altair as alt
 from vega_datasets import data